fourscoreandmore/fourscoreandmore.org/openscore/lieder/Chaminade,_Cécile/index.md

 ## External links

 - MuseScore.com: View [sets by this composer] in [OpenScore Lieder] on MuseScore.com.
-- [Wikipedia]: text about this composer.
+- Wikipedia: Crowd-sourced text about this composer on [Wikipedia].
-- [Wikidata]: linked data about this composer.
+- Wikidata: Crowd-sourced, structured, linked data about this composer on [Wikidata].

 [Wikipedia]: https://en.wikipedia.org/wiki/Cécile_Chaminade
 [Wikidata]: https://www.wikidata.org/wiki/Q236438